Chicken stock nutrition facts — 59.8 kcal, 7.4g protein per cup

 download Get Shellel Free

-Nutrition data sourced from ICMR-NIN Indian Food Composition Tables.
-Values are approximate and may vary with preparation method.
+Nutrition data sourced from ICMR-NIN Indian Food Composition Tables (IFCT) and the Indian Nutrient Database (INDB 2024).
+Values are per standard serving and may vary with preparation method.